 Shipping heavy and oversized items can pose some interesting challenges for business owners.
 After all, these large items are valuable, and have required investment to produce – but the carrier you trust may not be equipped to handle them.
 Therefore, how can you ensure that they will arrive to your customers intact and on time?

-To help, we've compiled a comprehensive guide on how to ship heavy items anywhere in the world – and in a timely and affordable way.
+To help, we've compiled a comprehensive guide on shipping heavy items anywhere in the world – as well as advice on how your business can ensure that the process is completed in a timely and affordable way.

 There are two primary classifications to be aware of if your company ships heavy items: freight and parcel.
 Freight shipping applies to anything that weighs over 70kgs, while parcel shipping generally involves more standard shipping services for smaller items.
 However, anything over 30kgs is classified as a heavy package and costs more to ship.